What is Medicare?

 New immigrants are not provided Medicare Part A benefits.
 If immigrants are permanent residents for 5 years, continuously resided in the U.S. for that duration, and are 65 years of age or above, they can BUY Medicare coverage from the U.S. Government.

 Part B and Part D have to be purchased by everyone - even those who are U.S. citizens, born in the U.S., or have worked in the U.S. all their life.
 (Again, the eligibility to buy this depends on the same criteria as in Part A.)

 In short, new immigrants can't get Medicare benefits.

-Please look at green card holders medical insurance.
+Please look at the Greencard Holders Medical Insurance article below.
 Please note that none of those plans are meant to be a replacement for Medicare and they do not necessarily cover everything that Medicare would otherwise cover.

-Please look at the FAQ about new immigrants medical insurance plans to understand the healthcare situation in the U.S.
+Please look at the FAQ article about New Immigrants Medical Insurance below to understand the healthcare situation in the U.S.

 Please call +1 (800) MEDICARE to get more information about when exactly they would be eligible to buy Medicare.